igraph/rigraph_revdep_checks/problems.md

 ```
 checking top-level files ...
 NOTE
 Non-standard files/directories found at top level:
-  ‘ToAdd.TXT0’ ‘change.log’
+  âToAdd.TXT0â âchange.logâ
 ```
 ```
 checking dependencies in R code ...
 NOTE
-'library' or 'require' call to ‘Matrix’ in package code.
+'library' or 'require' call to âMatrixâ in package code.
   Please use :: or requireNamespace() instead.
   See section 'Suggested packages' in the 'Writing R Extensions' manual.
 ```